Buzut/jamments/docs/README.md

 Everything is cached by default.
 This means that when data is fetched, it is served straight from your webserver, without even hitting Jamments'API.

 Cached files are updated only when data changes.
 No change, no update, no work.

-## Documentation
-Head to [the docs](https://buzut.github.io/jamments/) to get started.
-And don't forget to star this repo 😇

-## Contributing
-There's sure room for improvement, so feel free to hack around and submit PRs!

-That would be cool for instance if we could have proper HTML emails.
-So if you have the skills to code HTML emails, don't hesitate to give me a helping hand!

-Please just follow the style of the existing code, which is [Airbnb's style](http://airbnb.io/javascript/) with [minor modifications](.eslintrc).

-To maintain things clear and visual, please follow the [git commit template](https://github.com/Buzut/git-emojis-hook).